1. Horseneck Beach State Reservation (Westport)

-Secluded Little Bay in Bourne is a unique and picturesque place where you can enjoy some solitude while you swim.
+Secluded Little Bay Conservation Area in Bourne is a unique and picturesque place where you can enjoy some solitude while you swim.
 But there are no lifeguards on duty at Little Bay, so remember to bring a friend.
 Swimming together is always twice as fun, anyway!

 To get to Little Bay, head to the end of Valley Bars Road and stop in the parking area next to the old railroad bridge.
 From here, follow the trail to the sandy peninsula that reaches toward Tobys Island.
 At high tide, try swimming the gap with a safety kayaker in tow.
 At low tide, you might run into local shellfisherman wading out.

 Chapoquoit Beach in West Falmouth attracts a regular crowd of swimmers throughout the warmer months of the year.
 Local swim enthusiast Patty Gaynor suggests that new swimmers stay to the harbor side of the barrier beach.
 Like most of Buzzards Bay, the water at Chapoquoit can be cold – so wear your wetsuit!